Besos de Nuez / Mexican Wedding Cookies

-These cookies are served in many celebrations in Mexico and also known as Biscochitos, Polvorones, Besos or Besitos de Nuez.
+These cookies are served in many celebrations around Mexico and also known as Biscochitos, Polvorones, Besos or Besitos de Nuez.

 The basic ingredients are nearly identical to Russian teacakes or shortbread: ground nuts, flour, butter, sugar.